gilangcsy/web-developer-test-collega-be/README.md

 npm install
 ```
 - Create an .env file and adjust it as in the Environment Variables section.
 For database credentials, please adjust to the server you are using.
+- Don't forget to create a database with the same name as the environment variable DB_NAME
 - Build and run the project
 ```
 npm start